erlang-unicode/ux/README.md

 Functions for processing strings as groups of graphemes
 -------------------------------------------------------
-Grapheme is letter with its modifiers.
+Grapheme is a letter with its modifiers.
 * length/1
 * reverse/1
 * first/2